nominatrix/nominatrix.github.io/2015-01-0-your-filename.md

 Once upon a time in an MLS far, far away, I was a residential Realtor.
 I loved the job, worked with a lot of great people and learned a lot about running a business.
 One aspect I wasn't prepared for was the amount of time devoted to marketing.
-I spent many a night in the office after hours, stuffing and stamping direct mail pieces as the tri-fold machine whirred furiously beside me.
+I spent many a night in the office after hours, stuffing and stamping direct mail pieces as the tri-fold machine whirred along furiously beside me.

+Real estate sales has evolved since I was an agent, but one thing that hasn't changed is the amount of marketing involved in keeping a steady pipeline.
+Property descriptions, direct mail pieces, marketing packages and bios all take time to generate.
+Add to that the real need for a personal site and a consistent blog, and it makes for a lot of time behind the desk.
+Many Realtors would rather spend their hours where the money is-- in the car with a client or at the closing table.
+Here's where a real estate copywriter comes in.

-Much like your clients, I bet you have a need, want, would be nice list for your 2015 marketing efforts.
+Like  clients, Realtors have a "need, want, would be nice" list for your 2015 marketing efforts.
 I can help with:

 Property Descriptions – Tell the story of the home behind the listing photo.
 With quick turnaround, a flawless and fabulous description can be on MLS within 48 hours.